NichHarris/BostonHacks2019/README.md

 ## Inspiration

-While on the bus on our way to the Hackathon, we watched
+While on the bus on our way to the Hackathon, we watched the movie Lion (2016).
+This showed us the huge problems refugees and their families experience when they are constantly seperated with little to no way of reconnecting with one another.

 ## What it does